MurilloLazzaretti/ZapMQ/README.md

 | ---------- | --------------- | ----------------- |
 |  Delphi    | Done            | [`Delphi Wrapper`](https://github.com/HashLoad/boss)|
 |  .NET C#   | Cooming soon    | ❌                |

+## 🔥 Uninstall

+To uninstall the ZapMQ, under the folder of the installation, there is a file named unins000.exe just run it and next, next next...